Blepharospasm treatment in London

 People with blepharospasm may experience frequent, involuntary blinking and eyelid closure, difficulty keeping the eyes open or difficulty opening the eyes, and a sensation of constant squinting, pain around the eyes, or a feeling of tension or eyelid heaviness.
 These symptoms can be disruptive and impair vision.

 In rare and severe cases, the muscle contractions caused by blepharospasm can lead to vision impairment and even functional blindness.
 This condition can have a significant impact on your ability to drive or work, which can be disabling.
 It is important to note that the UK’s Driver and Vehicle Licensing Agency (DVLA) classifies blepharospasm as a notifiable condition, meaning that you must inform them of your diagnosis if you intend to drive.
 Failure to do so can lead to a fine.

 Benign essential blepharospasm is more common in women than men and typically develops in people in their mid-50s.
 On average, it affects 5 out of every 100,000 people in the general population.

 What causes the twitching twitching?

-The twitching is caused by abnormal signals from the brain that control the muscle movement.
-It is thought to stem from the area known as the basal ganglia but there is increasing evidence to suggest that other cortical parts of the brain are also involved.
+Twitching or involuntary movements are caused by irregular signals from the brain that govern muscle movement.
+It is believed to originate from the basal ganglia, but there is growing evidence that other sections of the cerebral cortex may also be involved.

 Where do you inject botox to treat this?